 \subsection{Large-scale wave propagation}

 As discussed above, we recover the large-scale $n=1$ corrugation modes identified in 2D simulations \citep{Stoll.Kley14, Svanberg.Cui.ea22}.
 These are clearly visible in the space-time diagram of the mean vertical mass flux $\overline{\rho v_z}$ (Fig.~\ref{fig:spacetime_vtheta}).
-We can already identify in this diagram several wave zones for which temporal and spatial frequencies are different.
+The diagram reveals several wave zones with temporal and spatial frequencies.

-To better diagnose these properties, we first measure the radial wavelength of the corrugation pattern between two nulls of $\overline{\rho v_z}(r,t)$ at each time of simulation HX.
-This gives us a distribution of radial wavelengths at each radius (Fig.~\ref{fig:wavelength}).
-We identify in this figure four wave regions, each region following the linear dispersion relation of an $n=1$ inertial mode with a fixed frequency $\omega$:
+To better diagnose these properties, we first measured the radial wavelength of the corrugation pattern between two nulls of $\overline{\rho v_z}(r,t)$ at each time in the HX simulation.
+This provided us with a distribution of radial wavelengths at each radius (Fig.~\ref{fig:wavelength}).
+The figure reveals four wave regions, each following the linear dispersion relation of an $n=1$ inertial mode with a fixed frequency $\omega$:

-where $\Omega$ is the local Keplerian frequency, $c_s$ is the local isothermal sound speed and $k=2\pi/\lambda$ is the radial wavenumber \citep{Lubow.Pringle93, Ogilvie.Latter.ea25}.
-To fit the wave regions in Fig.~\ref{fig:wavelength}, we have used the frequencies $\omega/\Omega_0=0.075,0.025,0.0094,0.0041$ (where $\Omega_0\equiv\Omega(R=1)$), which constitute a best fit "by eye" to the data.
-It is worth noting that these inertial waves appear when $\omega<\Omega$ and possess a Lindblad resonance at $R=R_L$ that satisfies $\omega=\Omega(R_L)$, past which they become (stable) acoustic waves.
-In our simulations, the wave trains tend to vanish when they approach their respective resonance, and are replaced by a lower-frequency wave train.
-We also note a very steep band of short waves close to the inner boundary.
-This is yet another evidence of inner boundary artifacts.
+where $\Omega$ is the local Keplerian frequency, $c_s$ is the local isothermal sound speed, and $k=2\pi/\lambda$ is the radial wavenumber \citep{Lubow.Pringle93, Ogilvie.Latter.ea25}.
+We fit the wave regions in Fig.~\ref{fig:wavelength}, using the frequencies $\omega/\Omega_0=0.075,0.025,0.0094$, and $0.0041$ (where $\Omega_0\equiv\Omega(R=1)$), representing a best fit `by eye' to the data.
+These inertial waves appear when $\omega<\Omega$ and possess a Lindblad resonance at $R=R_L$, which satisfies $\omega=\Omega(R_L)$; beyond this point, they become (stable) acoustic waves.
+In our simulations, the wave trains tend to vanish as they approach their respective resonances and are replaced by lower-frequency wave trains.
+A very steep band of short waves near the inner boundary provides further evidence of inner boundary artefacts.